viiri/gatekeeper/docs/user-guide.md

 match all domains under \*.svc.cluster.local you can use:
 `--forwarding-domain=svc.cluster.local`.

-At present, the service performs a login using OAuth *client\_credentials* grant type, so your IdP service must support direct (username/password) logins.
+You can choose between two types of OAuth authentications: *password* grant type (default) or *client\_credentials* grant type.

-Example setup:
+Example setup password grant:

 You have a collection of micro-services which are permitted to speak to one another; you have already set up the credentials, roles, and clients